 You can email Sharon at email@example.com

-Joyce was born and raised in New Jersey, but moved to Petaluma, California as a teenager.
-She obtained two Associates Degrees in Humanities and Social & Behavioral Sciences from the Santa Rosa Junior College before graduating from Sacramento State University in 2015 with a B.A. in Sociology.
+Joyce was born in New Jersey and was raised in Petaluma.
+She obtained two Associate’s Degrees in Humanities and Social & Behavioral Sciences from the Santa Rosa Junior College before graduating from Sacramento State University in 2015 with a B.A. in Sociology.
+She counts with over ten years of experience in the education field.
 Her previous work experience includes working with migrant students to help them achieve academic success in high school and earn a higher education.
 She also has experience working with autistic children as a Behavioral Interventionist.
-During her free time, she loves spending time with her two young sisters and traveling.
-She also enjoys visiting Golden Living Center in Petaluma to spend a few hours doing activities with senior citizens.
-In the future, she would like to go back to graduate school to obtain her Master’s Degree in either School Counseling or Marriage & Family Therapy.
+She loves her work as a Bilingual Prevention Specialist because she has the opportunity to raise sexual violence awareness to the community.
+During her free time, she loves spending time with her two young sisters and traveling the world.

 You can email Joyce at email@example.com

 Maira holds a Bachelor’s degree in Sociology with a minor in applied statistics from Sonoma State University.
 She began volunteering with Verity as a rape crisis counselor and was first hired as the bilingual community educator from 2014 to 2016, and rejoined the team in the fall of 2018.
 Her previous experience includes volunteer work with disadvantaged young people, organizing for community empowerment, and teaching English abroad.
 In her spare time, she likes to spend time with friends and family, hiking and Aztec dancing.

 Zach N, Prevention Specialist